Orlando Water Quality at a Glance

 Latest Testing Results

-- Lead Levels: Recent testing shows 90th percentile lead levels of 3-7.89 parts per billion (ppb), well below the EPA action level of 15 ppb, though older homes may have lead service lines or plumbing that can contribute to higher levels.
+- Lead Levels: Recent testing shows 90th percentile lead levels of 3 ppb (OUC) and up to 7.89 ppb (Orange County Utilities), well below the EPA action level of 15 ppb, though older homes may have lead service lines or plumbing that can contribute to higher levels.

 - Testing Scope: Orlando utilities conduct approximately 12,000 water quality tests annually, which is three times more than required by regulations, ensuring comprehensive monitoring throughout the distribution system.

-- Compliance Status: Orlando’s water meets all federal and state drinking water standards, maintaining compliance with EPA and Florida Department of Environmental Protection regulations.
+- Compliance Status: Orlando’s water meets all federal and state drinking water standards, maintaining compliance with EPA and Florida Department of Environmental Protection regulations, though some contaminants exceed health guidelines set by independent scientists.

 Natural Aquifer Source

-- Floridan Aquifer: Orlando’s sole water source is a deep underground freshwater reservoir, naturally protected from surface contaminants and providing consistently high-quality water.
+- Floridan Aquifer: Orlando’s sole water source is a deep underground freshwater reservoir located a quarter-mile below the surface, naturally protected from surface contaminants and providing consistently high-quality water.

 - Natural Filtration: Rainwater undergoes a natural cleansing process as it filters through hundreds of feet of sand and rock before reaching the aquifer, removing many impurities.

-- Water Hardness: The average hardness of Orlando water is 129 ppm or 7 grains per gallon, classifying it as moderately hard water that can affect appliances and plumbing over time.
+- Water Hardness: Orlando water is classified as moderately hard water that can affect appliances and plumbing over time, typical of Florida groundwater sources.

 Advanced Treatment Technology

-- Ozone Treatment: OUC utilizes an advanced ozone treatment process that effectively removes hydrogen sulfide, improves taste and odor, and reduces the need for chlorine.
+- Ozone Treatment: OUC utilizes an advanced ozone treatment process that effectively removes hydrogen sulfide, improves taste and odor, and reduces the need for chlorine while providing superior disinfection.

 - Multi-Stage Process: Water treatment includes ozonation, coagulation, flocculation, sedimentation, filtration, and disinfection to ensure safety and quality.